-- This policy has been informed by the Charlie Waller Memorial Trust, YoungMinds, the Anna Freud Centre, the PSHE Association and North Yorkshire Safeguarding Children Board. - This policy will be reviewed every 3 years as a minimum, but it may be reviewed before as appropriate.
-It is next due for review in July 2026. - If you have a question or suggestion about improving this policy, this should be addressed to Iain Addison, (Deputy Headteacher and DSL) / Maggie Gee (Assistant Headteacher and Senior Mental Health Lead) - This policy will always be immediately updated to reflect personnel changes.
+- This policy has been informed by the Charlie Waller Memorial Trust, YoungMinds, the Anna Freud Centre, the PSHE Association and North Yorkshire Safeguarding Children Board.
+It has been reviewed and assessed by the Carnegie Centre of Excellence and MIND. - This policy will be reviewed every 3 years as a minimum, but it may be reviewed before as appropriate.
+It is next due for review in July 2026.

+- If you have a question or suggestion about improving this policy, this should be addressed to lain Addison, (Deputy Headteacher and DSL) / Maggie Gee (Assistant Headteacher and Senior Mental Health Lead) - This policy will always be immediately updated to reflect personnel changes.